 The Sun and the solar system: the properties of the Sun, the structure and components of the solar system, the planets, interactions between the Sun and the Earth, the rotation and revolution (orbit) of the Earth.

-The Earth: its attributes and structure, gravity.
+The Earth: its attributes and structure, gravity', movement.

 The Moon: its properties and motion in space, interactions with the Earth.